alexismundu/ITESO-news-app/README.md

 # ITESO-news-app

-In order to run the project just do `npm run back` and `npm run front`.
+In order to run the project just do `npm run backend` and `npm run frontend`.